Real or not? Jose Altuve passes Aaron Judge as MVP favorite

 — ESPN Stats & Info (@ESPNStatsInfo) July 25, 2017

-Granted, Altuve wasn't exactly facing Roy Halladay or Steve Carlton, but Monday's performance showed how he's locked in at the plate:
+Granted, Altuve wasn't exactly facing Roy Halladay or Steve Carlton, but Monday's performance showed how he is locked in at the plate:

 First inning vs. Vince Velasquez: Draws walk on a 3-2 fastball just off the plate